uedah1999/GFScraping/README.md

 - Some programs in `urls_file` come with missing Time and Title.

 Thus, the script takes into account the above points:
-1. Sort the programs in `programs_file` and `urls_file` in the same order of Market, Source, Date then Time.
 1. For each program in `urls_file` with missing Time and Title, fill in the two entries by parsing the obtained URL.
 1. For each program in `programs_file`, check if its URL is in `urls_file` by comparing the unique identifier (Date, Time, Title, Source, Market).
 If its URL is found, copy it to *URL* column; otherwise, keep the entry empty.
-1. Initialize *Scraped* column to all `False`.

 ### `nds_scraper.py`
 For each program in `programs_file`, try scraping the transcript from the URL obtained in the above process
-1. If the URL is missing, or if the transcript has already been scraped, then go to the next program
+1. If the URL is missing, or if the transcript has already been scraped, then skip the program
-1. The transcript is successfully scraped, store the `.txt` file to appropriate path and update *Scraped* column to `True`
+1. If the transcript is successfully scraped, store the `.txt` file to appropriate path and update *Scraped* column to `True`
 1. If scraping the transcript encounters some error, leave the *Scraped* column to `False`

 For programs that were not scraped due to a missing URL or some error, write them as a csv file in `unscraped_programs_file`.